 Zephaniah 1:14: "The great day of the Lord is near, it is near, and hasteth greatly, even the voice of the day of the Lord: the mighty man shall cry there bitterly.

 15 That day is a day of wrath, a day of trouble and distress, a day of wasteness and desolation, a day of darkness and gloominess, a day of clouds and thick darkness."

 I think I've made my point.
-This time of great trouble (or "tribulation") that Christ spoke of in Matthew 24 was actually talked about extensively in the Old Testament by the prophets.
-It was common for them to say that it was at hand, just as is repeated in Revelation.
-In other words, the prophets of God have said that the "great tribulation" is near for centuries.
+This time of great trouble (or "tribulation") that Christ spoke of in Matthew 24 was talked about extensively in the Old Testament by the prophets.
+It was common for them to say it was at hand, which is the same language we find in Revelation.
+This means the prophets of God taught that the "great tribulation" was near for centuries.

 How can that be?
-I realize preterists don't like this passage, but the answer can be found in 2 Peter 3:
+The answer can be found in 2 Peter 3:

-2 Peter 3:7: "But the heavens and the earth, which are now, by the same word are kept in store, reserved unto fire against the day of judgment and perdition of ungodly men.

-8 But, beloved, be not ignorant of this one thing, that one day is with the Lord as a thousand years, and a thousand years as one day.

-9 The Lord is not slack concerning his promise, as some men count slackness; but is longsuffering to us-ward, not willing that any should perish, but that all should come to repentance.

-10 But the day of the Lord will come as a thief in the night; in the which the heavens shall pass away with a great noise, and the elements shall melt with fervent heat, the earth also and the works that are therein shall be burned up."
+2 Peter 3:7-10: "But the heavens and the earth. which are now, by the same word are kept in store, reserved unto fire against the day of judgment and perdition of ungodly men.
+But, beloved, be not ignorant of this one thing, that one day is with the Lord as a thousand years, and a thousand years as one day.
+The Lord is not slack concerning his promise, as some men count slackness; but is longsuffering to us-ward, not willing that any should perish, but that all should come to repentance.
+But the day of the Lord will come as a thief in the night; in the which the heavens shall pass away with a great noise, and the elements shall melt with fervent heat, the earth also and the works that are therein shall be burned up."

 These verses tell us that God seems time differently than we do.
-To Him the passage of a thousand years is like the passage of a single day.
+To Him a thousand years is like the passing of a single day.
 From God's vantage point very little time has passed since these prophecies were given.

 Preterists object to that use of this passage, but notice verse 10.
-What is Peter talking about?
-Why, he's talking about the day of the Lord.
+What was Peter talking about?
+Why, he was talking about the day of the Lord.
 He's addressing this very issue!
-Other people were also wondering why the Lord said He was coming soon when so much time had passed without anything happening.
-Peter explained that in God's view of things it hadn't been very long, and the reason He has been waiting is because He is "not willing that any should perish."
-He wants to give men an opportunity to repent and be saved.
-I think this passage is highly relevant to the discussion.
+It turns out the early church was wondering why the Lord said He would return soon when so much time had passed without anything happening.
+Peter explained that in God's view it actually hadn't been very long.
+The reason He's been waiting is because He's "not willing that any should perish."
+The Lord wants to give us an opportunity to repent and be saved.

-Habakkuk has this to say:
+Habakkuk had this to say: